hendricius/the-bread-code/basics/basic-dough.md

 ## TLDR

-1. Mix all together
+1. Mix all ingredients together until you have a smooth silky dough
-2. Wait until dough doubled in size
+2. Wait until dough doubled in size (also known as bulk fermentation).
+This takes on average ~8 hours
 3. Shape a dough ball
-4. Place in baneton or on parchment paper
+4. Place in baneton or in a floured bowl
-5. Wait until almost doubled in size
+5. Wait until almost doubled in size (also known as proofing).
+This takes on average 2 hours at room temperature or 24 hours in the fridge
-6. Bake half the time with water (20 minutes) in the oven, half the time without (20 minutes)
+6. Bake 20 minutes in preheated oven at 230°C with a bowl of water
+7. Remove bowl of water after 20 minutes, bake another 20 minutes
-7. Baking is finished when bread has desired dark color
+8. Baking is finished when bread has desired brown color

 ## Instructions